Six baby gifts to avoid at the next shower

 So what’s the parent of a teething baby to do?

-“Babies are better off chewing on a wet washcloth than using anything tied around their neck, or any substance,” Gabbe says.
+“Babies are better off chewing on a wet washcloth than using a substance or anything tied around their neck,” Gabbe says.

 Soothing activities, such as rocking, swinging, going for a walk in the stroller or being taken for a car ride also can help.